 The name of the Server is a mandatory field.
 The name of the database is optional.

-By clicking on the OK button, the Navigator will appear, and we can find multiple things here.
+The Navigator will appear by clicking on the OK button, and we can find multiple things here.
 In our example, we’ll use the AdventureWorks database table.

-It can be clearly seen in the figure below.
-If we need the connected tables also, then we have to check the ‘Select related tables’ button, it is located at the bottom of the window.
+It can be seen in the figure below.
+If we need the connected tables also, we have to check the ‘Select related tables’ button, located at the bottom of the window.

 We have highlighted the data.

 Now we’ll import with the help of the external data source.
-By clicking on the Load button, we’ll transfer the data into Excel.
+Then, finally, we’ll transfer the data into Excel by clicking on the Load button.

-If we pay more attention to the button, we can see it has a drop-down list.
+If we pay more attention to the button, we can see a drop-down list.